Many people believe that if they have a will, their estate planning is complete, but there is much more to a solid estate pla...Read more

 There are two main types of life insurance: term and permanent.
 Term life insurance is the simplest.
 You buy a policy for a set number of years and have coverage with a death benefit if you die during that period.
 Permanent life insurance policies provide coverage for life (or for as long as you pay premiums).
 In addition to paying a death benefit, the policy builds a cash value, which can be used as collateral for a loan or withdrawn from the account.
 Whole life, universal life, variable life, and variable universal life are different types of permanent insurance.

 When children are young, life insurance can provide funds to a surviving spouse and children to help make up for lost income and pay for schooling.
 Typically, a term life insurance policy will work well for this purpose.

-Because life insurance passes outside of probate, it can also provide heirs needed funds more quickly than assets passing through probate.
-Life insurance can be used to pay for funerals and other final expenses.
+Life insurance passes outside of probate to provide beneficiaries with funds more quickly.
+It can be used to pay for funerals and other immediate final expenses.
 While most families do not have to pay federal estate tax, life insurance can be used to pay state estate taxes.

-To make sure you use life insurance effectively as part of your estate plan, you should consult with your attorney.
-To find an attorney near you, click here.
+To make sure you use life insurance effectively as part of your estate plan, find an estate planning or elder law attorney near you.